Skip to main content

 • Check fixings – tighten loose connections, replace corroded fasteners

-• Probe suspicious areas – with screwdriver or awl for softness
+• Probe suspicious areas – gently test with a screwdriver or awl for softness

 • Recoat finishes as needed – before complete failure